vsilaev/tascalate-instrument/README.md

 ```
 No changes to the code that invokes `AgentLoaders.attach(...)` or `AgentLoaders.getDefault().attach(...)` are required!
 And the code may still be used with all supported Java versions (1.6 - 11+).

 Footnote.
 I'm aware that similar functionality exists in several libraries, like [ByteBuddy](https://bytebuddy.net/).
-But it's either tied very hard to the library itself, or requires some extra dependencies, so I deceided to roll-out my own solution with the only and _optional_ dependency to JNA.
+But it's either tied very hard to the library itself, or requires some extra dependencies, so I decided to roll-out my own solution with the only and _optional_ dependency to JNA.

 # Instrument.Emitter - defining Java classes dynamically
-In the greate article [JDK 11 and Proxies in a World Past sun.misc.Unsafe](https://dzone.com/articles/jdk-11-and-proxies-in-a-world-past-sunmiscunsafe) Rafael Winterhalter (the author of [ByteBuddy](https://bytebuddy.net/)) touches a serious issue with Java 11+: after removal of `sun.misc.Unsafe.defineClass` method there is no option left for developers of Java Agents to define classes dynamically in the _same_ class loader as the one used to load the _primary_ class.
+In the great article [JDK 11 and Proxies in a World Past sun.misc.Unsafe](https://dzone.com/articles/jdk-11-and-proxies-in-a-world-past-sunmiscunsafe) Rafael Winterhalter (the author of [ByteBuddy](https://bytebuddy.net/)) touches a serious issue with Java 11+: after removal of `sun.misc.Unsafe.defineClass` method there is no option left for developers of Java Agents to define classes dynamically in the _same_ class loader as the one used to load the _primary_ class.
 "Primary" in this case is a class that is the target of current (re)-transformation.

 To better understand the issue, let us recall how [ClassFileTransformer](https://docs.oracle.com/javase/9/docs/api/java/lang/instrument/ClassFileTransformer.html) interface is defined:
 ```